-Car insurance works as a protection for your financial well-being and your vehicle in the event of accidents, thefts, or other incidents beyond your control.
+Car insurance is a form of protection that safeguards your financial well-being and your vehicle in the event of accidents, thefts, or other incidents beyond your control.
 Your car insurance company can pay for vehicle repairs, medical expenses, and any damage or injury you cause to another driver.
-Keep in mind that car insurance doesn't cover maintenance or general wear and tear.
+It's important to note that car insurance does not cover maintenance or general wear and tear.
 Collision coverage applies to your own vehicle after an accident.

 No matter what hits your car, such as another vehicle or object, collision coverage can help you pay for the cost of repairs.
-If your vehicle adds up, collision coverage pays you the actual cash value of your vehicle, less any deductibles.
+If your vehicle is totaled, collision coverage pays you the actual cash value of your vehicle, less any deductibles.
 Car insurance is a contract between you and the insurance company that protects you against financial loss in the event of an accident or theft.
-In exchange for you to pay a premium, the insurance company commits to paying your losses as described in your policy.
+In exchange for you paying a premium, the insurance company commits to paying your losses as described in your policy.

 When you have an accident, at-fault driver's liability insurance generally pays for your vehicle repairs and medical bills.
 If you're at fault, you'll need to use your own car insurance to pay for your expenses, since your liability insurance can only be used for other people.
 For this reason, insurance companies offer coverage against underinsured or uninsured drivers to help you if someone crashes into your car and you don't have enough or no liability insurance to cover your injuries or damage to your vehicle.
 In addition to the above coverages, many insurers also offer more specialized types of policies, such as vintage or classic car insurance and rideshare insurance for people who drive for companies such as Uber or Lyft.